 Now let’s look at Acts 17:14-15.
 It reads, “Then the brothers immediately sent Paul off on his way to the sea, but Silas and Timothy remained there.
 Those who conducted Paul brought him as far as Athens, and after receiving a command for Silas and Timothy to come to him as soon as possible, they departed.”

-The Book of Acts clearly reports that a word was sent back telling Timothy to join Paul as quickly as possible.
-1 Thessalonians 3 says Timothy was in Athens shortly afterward.
+Acts explicitly says that a message was sent back pleading that Timothy to join Paul ASAP.
+According to 1 Thessalonians 3, Timothy was in Athens subsequently afterwards.
 Um, where exactly is the contradiction here?

 4. How many trips did Paul make to Jerusalem?

 Here’s Bart again: “According to Paul’s account, [the Jerusalem council] was only the second time he had been to Jerusalem (Galatians 1:18; 2:1).
 According to Acts, it was his third, prolonged trip there (Acts 9, 11, 15).
 Once again, it appears that the author of Acts has confused some of Paul’s itinerary – possibly intentionally, for his own purposes.”